Frequently Asked Questions

 The amount of time it takes for alcohol or drug detox will depend on the amount of time it takes for the body to remove the amount of toxins inside the body and reset the cells.
 Even headache medications, prescription medications, blood sugar lowering medications and statin drugs need to be detoxified within the body.
 This all occurs through the liver, kidneys, colon and skin.

 However, both prescription and street drugs have what is known as a half-life.
 This is the amount of time that they will remain in the body.
 For some, the drugs will only stay in the body a few days, which is why users take it more often.
 Other drugs will remain in the body for a much longer period of time—possibly a month or longer.
 All medications inadvertently impact the body’s cells, resulting in damage.
 Keep in mind that the time it takes for the body to heal itself from this damage is not included within the half-life’s length of time that it will take for the drug residues to be removed from the body.

 Opiates like morphine, oxycontin and heroin will remain in the body much longer than other types of prescription medications.
-Therefore, when you go through the drug detox process in Utah, Texas, New Mexico, or any other state, it will take longer.
+Therefore, when you go through the drug detox process in New Mexico it will take longer.
 In addition, these types of drugs do a significant amount of damage to your receptor sites for endorphins.
 This is why the process of drug detox is a minimum of several weeks.
 Generally, at least a 30-day minimum is preferred.